BaronaGroup/aurantium/README.md

 JSX fragments it is applied to return detached jQuery objects, which can be inserted into the actual DOM.

 In order to use Citrus for interpreting your JSX, the `React` variable in your scope must refer to Citrus.
-In practice this tends to be done by setting the value global `React` variable to whatever requiring Citrus' `jsx.js` returns.
-Of course you could just locally do something along the lines of
+In practice this tends to be done by setting the value global `React` variable to the value returned by `require('citrus')` returns.

+    window.React = require('citrus')

+This is something you probably don't want to do if parts of your code base use React, or if you dislike global variables (as you generally should).
+So as an alternative you can of course just do this in every file that contains JSX:

-    const React = require('../citrus/jsx')
+    const React = require('citrus')

-In a public release, citrus of course would be a node module.
+### Configuration

+#### undefinedElementsAllowed

+By default citrus will throw an exception if you attempt to insert `undefined` into the object tree.
+This is because this is typically a bug, and simply rendering it as an empty string can easily conceal them.

+If your preference is to allow undefined values to be interpreted as empty strings, you can just do this

+    require('citrus').undefinedElementsAllowed = true

-### A few examples
+### A few simple examples

     $('body').append(<h1>Hello, world!</h1>)